Madison Grant: Nordicism

 He wrote, "A rigid system of selection through the elimination of those who are weak or unfit—in other words social failures—would solve the whole question in one hundred years, as well as enable us to get rid of the undesirables who crowd our jails, hospitals, and insane asylums.
 The individual himself can be nourished, educated and protected by the community during his lifetime, but the state through sterilization must see to it that his line stops with him, or else future generations will be cursed with an ever increasing load of misguided sentimentalism.
 This is a practical, merciful, and inevitable solution of the whole problem, and can be applied to an ever widening circle of social discards, beginning always with the criminal, the diseased, and the insane, and extending gradually to types which may be called weaklings rather than defectives, and perhaps ultimately to worthless race types."

 Grant's work is considered one of the most influential and vociferous works of scientific racism and eugenics to come out of the United States.
 Stephen Jay Gould described The Passing of the Great Race as "the most influential tract of American scientific racism".
 The Passing of the Great Race was published in multiple printings in the United States, and was translated into other languages, including German in 1925.
 By 1937, the book had sold 16,000 copies in the United States alone.

 The book was embraced by proponents of the Nazi movement in Germany and was the first non-German book ordered to be reprinted by the Nazis when they took power.
-Adolf Hitler wrote to Grant, "The book is my Bible."
+Adolf Hitler wrote personally to Grant, describing the book as "[his] bible" and Grant's "Nordic theory" became the bedrock of Nazi racial theories.

 One of Grant's long-time opponents was the anthropologist Franz Boas.
 Grant disliked Boas and for several years tried to get him fired from his position at Columbia University.
 Boas and Grant were involved in a bitter struggle for control over the discipline of anthropology in the United States, while they both served (along with others) on the National Research Council Committee on Anthropology after the First World War.

 Grant represented the "hereditarian" branch of physical anthropology at the time, despite his relatively amateur status, and was staunchly opposed to and by Boas himself (and the latter's students), who advocated cultural anthropology.
 Boas and his students eventually wrested control of the American Anthropological Association from Grant and his supporters, who had used it as a flagship organization for his brand of anthropology.
 In response, Grant, along with American eugenicist and biologist Charles B. Davenport, in 1918 founded the Galton Society as an alternative to Boas.